IsaacM88/BtrfsSnapshots/README.md

 # BtrfsSnapshots
 This bash script creates and deletes Btrfs subvolume snapshots on a schedule using Cron.
-Errors will appear throught Gnome's notification system.
+Errors will appear through Gnome's notification system.
 This was tested on Fedora Workstation 37.

 Install and enable Cronie if you don’t already have it.
 ```